Abhimanyu (1948 film): Production

 Jupiter Pictures, a production company promoted by M. Somasundaram and S. K. Mohideen shifted to Madras from Coimbatore in 1948 after acquiring Neptune Studios.
 In 1948 they produced Abhimanyu, a mythological tale from the epic Mahabharatha at Madras.
 During the 1930s and the 40s Tamil films were mostly based on when mythologicals, folktales, folk myths and socially themed films were rare.
 Somasundaram himself directed the film along with A. Kasilingam.
 The script was written by A. S. A Sami and M. Karunanidhi.
 This was the second film for Karunanidhi as script writer after Rajakumaari (1947).
 M. G. Ramachandran and M. N. Nambiar played supporting roles in the film.
 The film's music was composed by S. M. Subbaiah and C. R. Subbaraman.
 S. S. Rajendran was cast in the title role, but was relieved after only two weeks of shooting from the film as T. K. Muthusamy of the TKS Brothers drama troupe revealed that Rajendran was still under contract with them, and threatened legal action if the film continued production.
 Thus the role went to newcomer S. M. Kumaresan.

 Soundtrack

 The music was composed by S. M. Subbaiah Naidu and C. R. Subburaman while the lyrics were penned by Papanasam Sivan, T. K. Sundara Vadhyar and Bhoomi Baalagadas.
 Singers are U. R. Jeevarathinam, M. R. Santhanalakshmi and Friend Ramasamy.
-Playback singers are Thiruchi Loganathan, M. M. Mariappa and K. V. Janaki.
+Playback singers Thiruchi Loganathan, M. M. Mariappa and K. V. Janaki, were uncredited.